I’m currently in an online art exhibition called Mixtape No. 1 with several of my abstract monotypes.

 Because I couldn’t stand at the press for quite a while (see the previous post for why), I also made some small collage pieces.
 These have no particular theme, they are just playing with the medium.

 All are available in my Etsy shop here (£25.00 each, matted to fit a 10″ x 8″ frame – see the listing for full details):

 This link to an Etsy search on ‘mixed media collage’ also brings up some other items including a number from my ‘Made to Music’ series (£15 for unmatted, £30 matted – see the listing for full details – and making me realise that I’ve worked this way on several occasions.

 I have another series called ‘Around Avebury’, which has yet to be added to the Etsy shop.
 These are all in handmade oak frames.
 You can find these on my Portfolio Pages.

-I generally want to concentrate on my handpulled prints in this blog, but this digital print is one of my most popular pieces.
-I think it captures the bright cheerful sunny days in a similar fashion to the work of Beryl Cook and Donald McGill.
+I generally want to concentrate on my hand pulled prints in this blog, but this digital print is one of my most popular pieces.
+I think it captures bright, cheerful, sunny days by the sea, just like the work of Beryl Cook and Donald McGill.
 I’ll be adding it to my Etsy shop soon.

 A collagraph print called ‘Upper Teesdale’.
-Part of a series of prints evoking memories of landscapes and places experienced in the past.
-I included many such in a show called ‘The Landscape of Memory’ that I self curated at the Black Swan Art Centre in Frome.
+It is part of a series of prints evoking memories of landscapes and places experienced in the past.
+These formed the core of a show called ‘The Landscape of Memory’ that I self curated at the Black Swan Art Centre in Frome.
 It has not been produced as an edition, each print being treated as a monoprint.